Emissions reduction targets

 The following environmental management measures and projects have been completed or implemented since the 2019 baseline.
 The carbon emission reduction achieved by these schemes equate to 2,355 tCO2e against the 2019 baseline, and the following measures will be in effect when performing the contract.

 After successfully trialling HVO fuel throughout the business, we made the decision to become HVO exclusive for all Lovell operated plant and machinery where supply allows for it.
-HVO fuel emits approx. 10% of the carbon emissions that diesel does.
-The carbon emission reduction achieved by the scheme equates to approx. 2,500 tCO2e.
+HVO is a cleaner fuel when burnt and the carbon output is significantly lower than diesel.
+The carbon emission reduction achieved by the scheme equates to approx. 3,350 tCO2e in 2023.

-We have also carried out successful trials of Shell GTL fuel, Electric Telehandlers and Hybrid Generators.
-With the successful use of hybrid generators now seen across many of our sites, contributing to reductions in fuel consumption, emissions, and noise pollution.
+We have also carried out trials of Shell GTL fuel, electric telehandlers and hybrid generators.
+We have seen the successful use of hybrid generators now seen across many of our sites, contributing to reductions in fuel consumption, emissions, and noise pollution.
+As of 2024, it is mandatory that all new sites using a generator 40kVa or above will be assessed to check if a hybrid battery generator system will be beneficial.

-The addition of EV and hybrid vehicles to the company car list and removal of petrol and diesel vehicles.
-This has resulted in an uptake of electric vehicles within the fleet and therefore a reduction in carbon emissions.
+The addition of EV and hybrid vehicles to the company car list and removal of petrol and diesel vehicles has resulted in an uptake of electric vehicles within the fleet and therefore a reduction in carbon emissions.
+Additionally, we have introduced a salary sacrifice scheme for EV and hybrid vehicles to further encourage the uptake in these vehicles.
 We have also committed to installing EV charging points on site and at our offices to support the changing landscape of the UK.

 We are working towards 100% of our operational electricity to site being from REGO (Renewable Energy Guarantees of Origin) sources.

-We utilise a pallet collection service provided by Pallet Loop for reuse and repair, reducing the amount of waste and further supporting a circular economy
+We utilise a pallet collection service provided by Pallet Loop for reuse and repair, reducing the amount of waste and further supporting a circular economy.
+Over 13,000 pallets were returned in 2023.

 Morgan Sindall Group have developed a Carbon Calculator, CarboniCa, that is used to calculate the embodied carbon of our projects.
 The tool considers the carbon footprint of our materials, operations and the use of the homes until end of life.